Are Your Valuables Safe In Your Carry-On Bag?

 6. Stow it nearby Once you’re on the airplane, keep your carry-on bag nearby.
 Some back-of-the-plane passengers think it’s smart to stow their bag in an overhead bin up front, for an easy grab during de-planing.
 Additionally, when you get to your seat, place your carry-on in the overhead compartment across from your seat – not over your seat.
 That way you can see anyone who might try to get your valuables.

 7. Bury your wallet and cash in your carry-on If you put your billfold or any other valuables in your bag, don’t put them in the outermost compartments.
 That’s pretty much telling a thief, “Help yourself.”
-Once you board the plane, unless you plan on buying food, drinks, or other in-flight items, you will have no need for your wallet and cash, a few airlines still accept cash payment for food or drink.
+Once you board the plane, unless you plan on buying food, drinks, or other in-flight items, you will have no need for your wallet and cash, a few airlines still accept cash payment for food or drink. most airlines are moving a system where you load your credit card to the airline’s app.
 Other than one credit card to buy items on the plane, bury your wallet and cash deeply in your carry-on bag.
 You can even put your valuables in a smaller bag inside your carry-on that you can remove and keep with you if needed.
 If you wanted an even higher level of security for your valuables inside your carry-on luggage, you could place them in a portable travel safe that features a built-in anti-slashing material and locking steel cable.
 Some travelers have used items like these, then used the built-in anti-theft cable – by routing it thru the frame of the bag which can usually be accessed by unzipping the carry-on bags inside the liner.
+A portable travel safe is a great travel accessory, you can use it to secure valuables at your destination and even at home or your office.

 8. Watch your seat Be careful when storing your bag under the seat in front of you; don’t face any pockets forward, or the passenger in front of you may walk off with your goods.
 Also, never leave anything of value on your seat when you leave it to go to the lavatory or to take a stroll.